Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Arizona LLC Name Search Result

-In most cases, if the name you want to use shows up in the name database it isn’t available to use.
-However, an entity that is no longer active (see top right of the image above) is still showing on the database.
-Depending on how long the name has been inactive, you may still be able to use it. final approval is still made by the Arizona Corporation Commission when filing the LLC or corporation filing.
+In most cases, it isn’t available if the name you want to use shows up in the name database.
+However, an entity no longer active (see top right of the image above) is still showing on the database.
+You may still be able to use it, depending on how long the name has been inactive. final approval is still made by the Arizona Corporation Commission when filing the LLC or corporation filing.

 Something to keep in mind is that even though each Corporation and LLC name must be unique, it may not stop someone else from using that name since business names for a sole proprietorship or partnership are not registered by the Secretary of State and are not required to be unique.
 To protect your business name, consider getting a trademark.